UPDATED: NRI Not Eligible For Indian PPF & NSC Accounts

-According to a recent amendment announced in the official gazette of the Indian Government, Public Provident Funds (PPF) and National Savings Certificates (NSC) owned by Non-Resident Indians will face immediate closure.
+UPDATED: Per a recent memo released by the Department of Economic Affairs, all NRIs who owned PPF accounts before changing residential status will be allowed to run its course of the PPF maturity date.
+This, however can still not be renewed or extended if the account holder has a NRI status.
+Previously, it was announced in the official gazette of the Indian Government that Public Provident Funds (PPF) and National Savings Certificates (NSC) owned by Non-Resident Indians will face immediate closure.
 This will be irrespective of the maturity date of the scheme.
 These accounts for NRIs will earn the post office savings account rate of 4% till the date of becoming a non-resident and not the higher interest rates as in when the account holder was a resident.
 For all others residents, interest rates on small savings schemes are calibrated on a quarterly basis and for the months of October-December it is kept at 7.8% for both PPF and NSC.

 The NSC is deemed to be encashed the day the account holder converts to being a NRI and interest will be paid accordingly.